parisba/SAConEU19/SAConBerlin2019_presentation.md

 # **Data Scientist**

 > "Nope.
 Too busy to think about it, and my job relies on getting data into the shape it needs to be to think too much about a clever architecture."

 ---

+# Is Software Architecture important to you?
+Is it part of your job?
+# **Data Scientist**

+> "Nope.
+Too busy to think about it, and my job relies on getting data into the shape it needs to be to think too much about a clever architecture."

+^ MARS:

+---